Improving Admin Center setup and deployment times

 Testing

-I also worked with engineering to make sure we surfaced our feedback widget more often and prominently to gather qualitative info in addition to quant.
+I worked with engineering to make sure we frequently and prominently surfaced our feedback widget to gather qualitative data in addition to quantitative.
+I also worked closely with a data science team to help finalize the metrics and understand the outcomes.

 The test stats

-Over the 2 week testing period our experiment had approximately 1,000 customers and 3,000 admin users
+Over the 3 week testing period our experiment had approximately 5,000 admin users

 Results